Q: What is the difference between the COVID 19 swab test and the antibody serology testing?

 Q: How much does it cost and will my insurance cover it?

 A: Medicaid, Husky, Medicare, Tricare and most insurances are covering the cost of the visit as well as the test.
-There is no co-pay. *Self pay rate is a $130 office visit, and the lab will bill you directly for the test which at this time is $50.
+Check with your insurance provider as some may require a copayment. *Self pay rate is a $130 office visit, and the lab will bill you directly for the test which at this time is $50.

 *We are closely monitoring the state and federal government’s actions that will allow for a zero cost to any un-insured patients.
 As soon as we have confirmation on that we will notify you here, as well as on our social media.